-Karen: RH, a lot of our members couldn’t be here today and I know they’ll want to read how you created such a unique entertaining story.
-You mentioned it was from real people and real events so tell me, who are the people upon whom you based “Love, Lust and Conspiracy”?
+Karen: RH, a lot of our members couldn’t be here today and I know they’ll want to read how you created such a uniquely entertaining story.
+You mentioned it was from real people and real events so tell me, who are the people upon whom you based “Love, Lust, and Conspiracy”?

 RH: No, no, no, can’t do that.
 I promised I would never identify them so all I can say is that they are both as genuine and beautiful as described in my book.
 But don’t forget, this is a work of fiction.